 Winnie Eckardt, Ph.D.

-Winnie Eckardt, Ph.D. has many years of practical experience with gorilla behavior, ecology and conservation, reaching back to 2004 when she joined the Fossey Fund's Karisoke Research Center as a research assistant.
-During 2011-12 she spent a year and a half working at Karisoke studying the physiology of stress among mountain gorillas in relation to their health and helping to collect data on mountain gorilla behavior.
-She is currently analyzing those data based at the Fossey Fund's headquarters and at Emory University in Atlanta, Georgia.
-She has been studying primates since 2001 and earned her Ph.D. from the University of Chester, UK, with a dissertation on maternal investment in mountain gorillas.
+Winnie Eckardt, Ph.D., has many years of practical experience with gorilla behavior, ecology and conservation, reaching back to 2004 when she joined the Fossey Fund's Karisoke Research Center as a research assistant.
+She earned her Ph.D. from the University of Chester, UK, with a dissertation on maternal investment in mountain gorillas.
 Afterwards, she returned to Rwanda as a teaching fellow with the National University of Rwanda to train and supervise graduate students conducting research at Karisoke.
+During 2011-12 she spent a year and a half working at Karisoke studying the physiology of stress among mountain gorillas in relation to their health, and helping to collect data on mountain gorilla behavior and fecal samples.
+From 2013-2014, she analyzed those data at the Fossey Fund’s headquarters in Atlanta, Ga., in collaboration with Emory University and the Davee Center for Epidemiology at Lincoln Park Zoo.
+In 2015, Eckardt returned to Karisoke to work as research manager.